evnix/etzel-site/content/about.md

 +++

-Etzel is a Job Delegation & a queueing server.
+Etzel is a Job Delegation and queueing server.

 We built etzel to solve the problem of existing queueing softwares which were bulky and slow. we desired something fast & lightweight, which would be as reliable & robust as any enterprise software.